 Understanding the nutritional requirements of your Aussie, and ensuring they receive a balanced diet of proteins and fats will help improve skin elasticity, and hair follicle strength.
 And not to mention an Aussie's active lifestyle requires a strong diet to keep them healthy and happy.

-What Are The Best Brushes for Australian Shepherds?
+What Is The Best Brush for Australian Shepherds?

 When it comes to Aussie's we have a 2 pronged approach in my grooming shop.
 We start with a slicker brush to remove any thick tangles or mats, and then a pin brush to remove loose hair.
 Using this combo also "fluffs" their coat out, and gives them a nice finish.